Silhouette vs Cricut: Which One should I Go For?

 You can use it to download free images which you have to pay a subscription fee for with the Silhouette Studio.
 The Silhouette Studio is more suited for users who know their way around an editing studio.

 The exterior design of the cutting machine matters, to some extent.
 At least, the size and shape of the machine matters.
 Fortunately, all models from Cricut and Silhouette are almost similar in shape and size.

 If too large, you might have trouble fitting these designs inside your shelves and desks; too small, and you won’t be able to cut very big materials with it.

 Comparison: Almost all Cricut and Silhouette cutting machines are relatively the same in terms of design and size.
 The one you should decide on should depend on the space you have on your desk or craft table, as there aren’t any other similar criteria to base them on.

 A cutting machine that comes with its own tool storage can be quite helpful.
-Some of the models from both Cricut and Silhouette come with their own storage options where you can keep your pens and markers, scissors and blades, etc.
+Some of the models from both Cricut and Silhouette come with their own storage options where you can keep your pens and markers, cutting mats, scissors and blades, etc.

 The older Silhouette machines didn’t have any tool storage, but the newer and more expensive ones do; on the other hand, you can get adequate storage in almost all Cricut machines.

 Comparison: All Cricut machines have tool storage if that’s an important feature for you.
 At the same time, you can get storage options in the newest Silhouette machines, but not the older ones.